Introduction

 | Baby Cheese | Calcium | Essential for strong bones and teeth |

-Room Temp is Key: Make sure all ingredients are at room temperature.
+Room temperature ingredients are key.
 This helps everything blend smoothly and prevents curdling.

-Air Bubbles: Before baking, gently tap the baking dish on the counter a few times to remove air bubbles.
-This creates a smoother texture after baking.
+Before baking, gently tap the baking dish on the counter a few times to remove air bubbles.
+This creates a smoother texture after baking. 💡

-🥣 Greek Yogurt 50g: Room temperature (Plain and unsweetened).
+🥣 Greek Yogurt 50g: Room temperature (plain, unsweetened)

 1️⃣ Steam the sweet potato